Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c file checks if a given character is lowercase using _islower function Function _isalpha checks if a character is an alphabet, lowercase or uppercase 4-isalpha.c file checks if a given character is an alphabet
+3-islower.c file checks if a given character is lowercase using _islower function Function _isalpha checks if a character is an alphabet, lowercase or uppercase 4-isalpha.c file checks if a given character is an alphabet Function print_sign prints the sign of a number i.e +, 0, -1 5-sign.c prints the sign of a number using the print_sign function